Objections must be submitted in writing

 - any documents mentioned in the letter (if applicable).
 For example, a hotel or flight reservation, or proof of insurance.

 You will not need to complete a new visa application form or pay for the visa again.
-If, however, you submit the no objection letter and travel document to an external service provider, service costs will be charged.
+You do however need to pay the service costs of the external service provider.